jolness1/shell-auto-ASPM/README.md

 ## Frequently Asked Questions

 ### **Q: Why not just use [AutoASPM](https://github.com/notthebee/AutoASPM) from Wolfgang?**
 **A: I _try_ to avoid unneccesary packages.
-I am fine with essentials but using having to install python when this is achievable via shell scripting is something I wanted to avoid.**
+I am fine with essentials but having to install python when this is achievable via shell scripting is something I wanted to avoid.**

 ### **Q: Do I have to run this after every reboot?**
 **A: Yes, ASPM changes are runtime-only and reset on reboot.**